scrom/Experiments/README.md

 Experiments
 ===========

-Getting back into coding

-MVTA.
-March 2014: (Readme last updated May 2025)
+*** This game was originally live and running at: http://mvta.herokuapp.com/ ***

+MVTA: March 2014 to May 2025.

+After a 10 year hiatus, we are back in active development - at least for a while...

-*** This game was originally live and running at: http://mvta.herokuapp.com/ *** This game has now been updated to 2025 versions of Node and related packages, and tests migrated to Jest.
+The game has now been updated to 2025 versions of Node and related packages, and tests migrated to Jest.
 More work is needed to resolve updated (async) Redis support along with a new approach to secure deployment.

 About: